Oneiros: KV Cache Optimization through Parameter Remapping for Multi-tenant LLM Serving: Conclusion

 \subsection{Challenges in Parameter Remapping}

 While parameter remapping can improve performance, it introduces potential overhead and requires careful design.
 To avoid impacting inference latency and throughput, parameter loading must ideally overlap with GPU computation, ensuring that the parameters of each layer are fully loaded before its execution begins.
-For example, while the GPU is executing layer 1, the parameters for layer 2 can be loaded concurrently from CPU to GPU memory.
+For example, while the GPU executes layer 1, layer 2's parameters can be concurrently loaded from CPU to GPU memory.
 The ideal case is when layer 2 finishes loading before layer 1 finishes execution, allowing GPU memory to hold only two layers at a time~\cite{sheng2023flexgen, deepspeed}, unlike approaches that preload the entire model into GPU memory.
-Although GH200 offers significantly higher CPU–GPU bandwidth than previous architectures, it remains insufficient for full on-demand remapping, as the execution of a layer is faster than transferring its parameters from CPU to GPU memory.
-As a result, only a fraction of the parameters—defined by the \textit{remapping percentage}—can be dynamically transferred at runtime, while the rest must be preloaded into GPU memory before the inference serving starts.
+Despite GH200's higher CPU-GPU bandwidth, it remains insufficient for full on-demand remapping, since layer execution outpaces parameter transfer.
+As a result, only a fraction of the parameters, defined by the \textit{remapping percentage}, can be dynamically transferred at runtime, while the rest must be preloaded into GPU memory before the inference serving starts.
 In this section, we examine the challenges involved in making these design decisions.

 \textbf{When to trigger remapping?} While an ideal pipeline can fully overlap GPU computation with parameter loading from CPU to GPU memory, the parameter remapping engine needs to initiate parameter remapping only when necessary, as even a perfectly pipelined approach introduces inherent overhead~\cite{hestness2015gpu}.
 Likewise, it is important to halt parameter remapping once it is no longer needed.
 Delaying this decision can increase the latency of the serving system by up to 49\% (\S~\ref{section_ablation}).
 These decisions require dedicated mechanisms and careful design for online monitoring of the LLM inference serving system.